SeqWare/seqware/seqware-vagrant/README.md

    VAGRANT_LOG=DEBUG perl vagrant_launch.pl --use-aws

+Also you can use the "--skip-launch" option to just create the various launch files not actually trigger a VM.

 ## Shutting Down

 You can terminate your instance via the provider interface (Open Stack, AWS, or VirtualBox).